rahulsogani74/rahulsogani74/README.md

 - 👨‍💻 All of my projects are available at [https://rahul.sogani.in/](https://rahul.sogani.in/)

-- 📝 I regularly write articles on ([https://ownsit.xyz/blogs](https://ownsit.xyz/userProfile/rahulsogani))
+- 📝 I regularly write articles on ([My Blogs](https://ownsit.xyz/userProfile/rahulsogani))

 - 📫 How to reach me **rahulsogani74@gmail.com**

 # ✍ Blog & Writing
-Apart from coding, I also maintain a blog - you can find my articles on my website at <a href="([My Blogs](https://ownsit.xyz/userProfile/rahulsogani))" target="_blank"> My Blogs <a>.
+Apart from coding, I also maintain a blog - you can find my articles on my website at <a href="https://ownsit.xyz/userProfile/rahulsogani" target="_blank"> My Blogs <a>.
 The goal of my blog is to help developpers or IT enthousiasts find answers to certain issues.
 Anybody can publish content, so feel free to write some articles.

 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/rahul-sogani-975581158)